An Escape from Vardanyan's Theorem: Arithmetical completeness

-The idea of Solovay's proof is to embed in arithmetic a Kripke model not satisfying the desired unprovable formula.
-If the embedding is done correctly, it is possible to prove that a formula is satisfied at a world of the Kripke model exactly when it is a consequence of the representation of that world in arithmetic.
+The idea of Solovay's proof is to embed a Kripke model not satisfying the desired unprovable formula in the language of arithmetic.
+If the embedding is done correctly, it is possible to prove that a formula is satisfied at a world of the Kripke model exactly when it is a consequence of the representation of that world in the desired theory $T$.